 - Bone or No Bone???
-While the bones do add a great flavor, it’s not necessary to cook a bone in rib roast.
-If cooking a boneless roast please follow the same methods as above and reduce total cooking time by 20-30 minutes depending on cooking tool used.
+While the bones do add a great flavor, it’s not necessary to cook a bone-in rib roast.
+If cooking a boneless roast please follow the same methods as above and reduce total cooking time by 20-30 minutes depending on the cooking tool used.

 - When choosing a size, we don’t recommend buying anything under a 2-bone portion, as this is more of a thick steak-style cut and will be difficult to roast and keep from drying out.

 Source: acehardware.com ~ Image: Canva Pro